 As a college parent, we want nothing more than for our college student to be successful in college.
-Although that success may look slightly different to different parents and families, important measures of success for most of us are certainly competence, grades, happiness, and a job after college.
+Although that success may look different to different parents and families, important measures of success for most of us are certainly competence, grades, happiness, and a job after college.

-We’d like to suggest some choices and actions that you can encourage in your college student to help him increase his chances of a successful college experience.
+We’d like to suggest some choices and actions that you can encourage in your college student to help them increase their chances of a successful college experience.
 Of course, there is no magic bullet, and sometimes even those students who make all of the right choices may hit rough patches, but these suggestions may help to guide your student toward success and increased confidence.
 Encourage your student to consider some of the following.

 - Find a good time management system.
 Possibly one of the most important secrets to success in college is good time management.
 Students spend much less time in class at the college level and are expected to do more coursework outside of the classroom.
 They are faced with much more unstructured time.
 Students should also participate in campus activities (both academic and co-curricular) and many students today also have a job.
-Finding a systematic way to juggle all of his responsibilities, plan ahead, and organize his time will be one of the most important skills that your college student can accomplish.
+Finding a systematic way to juggle all of their responsibilities, plan ahead, and organize their time will be one of the most important skills that your college student can accomplish.

 - Talk to an upperclassman for advice.
 There is a lot of wisdom gained through experience on college campuses.
-Encourage your student to find one or two upperclass students who are role models for her and to gather some of their wisdom.
+Encourage your student to find one or two upperclass students who are role models and to gather some of their wisdom.

 - Gain some real world experience.
-Participate in community service projects, internships, conferences, study abroad, or any other experiences that give the student the opportunity to get off campus and try his new knowledge in the real world.
+Participate in community service projects, internships, conferences, study abroad, or any other experiences that give the student the opportunity to get off campus and try their new knowledge in the real world.